astronomer/docs/learn/testing-airflow.md

 ### Use `dag.test()` with the Astro CLI

 If you use the Astro CLI exclusively and do not have the `airflow` package installed locally, you can still debug using `dag.test()` by running `astro dev start`, entering the scheduler container with `astro dev bash -s`, and executing `python <path-to-dag-file>` from within the Docker container.
-Unlike using the base `airflow` package, this testing method requires starting up a complete Airflow environment.
+Unlike using the base `airflow` package, this testing method requires starting up a complete Apache Airflow® environment.

 ### Use variables and connections in dag.test()